 I examine how someone can fall down a rabbit hole of misinformation and disinformation by examining the Facebook timeline of New Zealand political hopeful Billy TK Jnr.
 I scour his entire Facebook feed, examining how and why he embraced this new system of belief.
 This is one man’s descent down the rabbit hole.
 And it happened alarmingly quickly.

-I talk to kiwi conspiracy rapper, “Sesh” (subscribers only)
+I talk to kiwi conspiracy rapper, “Sesh” (subscribers)

 The rapper formerly known as “Derty Sesh” has dropped the derty.
 Now he focusses on doing his own research.
 Oh no.

 Where were you when you heard the news about Donald Trump contracting COVID-19? (subscribers only)

 Why this news has the ability to turn us all into conspiracy theorists.